Professional Doctorate in Policy Research and Practice DPRP

 This course is designed to:

-give a broad foundation from which to hone specific interests towards the conduct of supervised research and make an original contribution to their field
+- provide you with a strong foundation from which they can hone their specific interests towards the conduct of supervised research and make an original contribution to their field

-support participants in publishing and disseminating their research
+- support you in publishing and disseminating your research

 Find out more about the people who are most likely to be closely involved in supporting the core units of the professional doctorate.